 The most important thing to consider when selecting speaker wire is the resistance rating, which measures the electrical conductivity of the speaker wire.
 Lower resistance allows more power to reach the speaker from the receiver.
 Match the resistance of the speaker wire to the impedance rating of your individual speakers.
 If the resistance of the wire exceeds 5 percent of the speaker impedance rating, you may start to hear reduced audio quality.

 Measured in watts (W), the power rating describes the amount of electrical power each speaker can use before experiencing damage.
 More power can equal more volume without loss of clarity.
 You’ll see speaker power described in two ways:

-Nominal power: Nominal power is usually displayed as the root-mean-square (RMS).
-This is the level at which your speakers can operate continuously with low distortion and no risk of damage.
+Nominal power is usually displayed as the root-mean-square (RMS).
+This is the level at which your speakers can operate continuously with low distortion and no risdamage.

 Super-tweeters are designed with high frequency response and can produce well beyond 20 kilohertz (kHz) and reproduce high-pitched sounds with little distortion.

 Woofers reach 40 to 1000 Hz.